mm523/ERGO/readme.md

 When:
 - `model_type` is `ae` for the TCR-autoencoder based model, or `lstm` for the lstm based model.

--`dataset` is `mcpas` for McPAS-TCR dataset, or `vdjdb` for VDJdb dataset.
+- `dataset` is `mcpas` for McPAS-TCR dataset, or `vdjdb` for VDJdb dataset.

--`sampling` can be `specific` for distinguishing different binders, `naive` for separating non-binders and binders, or `memory` for distinguishing binders and memory TCRs.
+- `sampling` can be `specific` for distinguishing different binders, `naive` for separating non-binders and binders, or `memory` for distinguishing binders and memory TCRs.

--`device` is a CUDA GPU device (e.g. 'cuda:0') or 'cpu' for CPU device.
+- `device` is a CUDA GPU device (e.g. 'cuda:0') or 'cpu' for CPU device.

 Add the flag `--protein` suit the model for protein binding instead of specific peptide binding.
 Add the argument `--train_auc_file=file` to write down the model train AUC during training.
 Add the argument `--test_auc_file=file` to write down the model validation AUC during training.
 Add the argument `--model_file=file.pt` in order to save the trained model.
 Add the argument `--test_data_file=file.pickle` in order to save the test data.